Terrier: Sleek, lively and alert.

 It progresses until there are areas of complete baldness.

-treatment to reverse hair loss and affected animals do not experience any
+There is no treatment to reverse hair loss and affected animals do not experience any discomfort.

 Hair loss is most common in the winter most dogs regrow their coat in the summer, Both the Standard and the Toy Manchester Terrier can be affected by Seasonal Alopecia.
 The typical onset of this problem is between two and four years of age.